Frequently asked questions about NEASC Accreditation

 - integrity in statements to the public describing the institution's program

 - compare or rank institutions

 Yes.
-NEASC is an institutional accreditor, so it accredits the institution as a whole, including all programs at all locations, as well as those offered online.
+NEASC is an institutional accreditor, so it accredits the institution as a whole, including programs at branch locations, as well as those offered online.

 Does NEASC Accredit Early Childhood programs?

-No, NEASC does not accredit programs serving students below the age of three.
-Although NEASC is accrediting a wider range of schools than during its early years, the focus of the NEASC accreditation process is on the experience of students in preschool and older.
+No, NEASC does not accredit programs serving students below the age of three; the focus of the NEASC Accreditation process is on the experience of students in preschool and older.